mrkmg/node-docker-test/README.md

 ### Other Notes

 - During setup, ndt will pre-download the versions specified during setup.
 You can re-run setup at any time to update the image to contain the versions specified at any time.
-It is recommended to re-run setup whenever there are new versions which match your config to prevent having to redownload nodejs every time your run your tests.
+It is recommended to re-run setup whenever there are new versions which match your config to prevent having to re-download the node binaries every time your run your tests.
 - ndt uses `debian:stable` as the base image.
 - ndt just calls the docker command.
-You must be able to use docker as a user in order to use ndt.
+You must be able to execute the `docker` application in order to use ndt.
 Please see your distribution for details on how to use docker.
-- each command in `setupCommand` and `command` will be joined with the "&&" operator.
+- Each command in `setupCommand` and `command` will be joined with the "&&" operator.
 Therefor if any command fails, the setup or test is stopped.

 ### License